SchmidtRichard/Wiki-API/README.md

    //Create the POST Route that will create the new article
    //Use express to address POST requests on the server .post(function(req, res) {
+     /*
-     //Once the POST request come through from the client we need to tap into the req.body in order to grab the data that was sent through console.log(req.body.title);
+     Once the POST request come through from the client we need to tap into the req.body in order to grab the data that was sent through */
+     console.log(req.body.title);
      console.log(req.body.content);